-- (a) Transferred substantially all of the risks and rewards of the asset or - (b) Neither transferred nor retained substantially all the risks and rewards of the asset but has transferred control of the asset.
+- (a) Transferred substantially all of the risks and rewards of the asset or - (b) Neither transferred nor retained substantially all the risks and rewards of the asset, but has transferred control of the asset.

-When the Fund has transferred its right to receive cash flows from an asset (or has entered into a passthrough arrangement), and has neither transferred nor retained substantially all of the risks and rewards of the asset nor transferred control of the asset, the asset is recognized to the extent of the Fund's continuing involvement in the asset.
+When the Fund has transferred its right to receive cash flows from an asset (or has entered into a pass-through arrangement), and has neither transferred nor retained substantially all of the risks and rewards of the asset nor transferred control of the asset, the asset is recognized to the extent of the Fund's continuing involvement in the asset.
 In that case, the Fund also recognized an associated liability.
 The transferred asset and the associated liability are measured on a basis that reflects the rights and obligations that the Fund has retained.
+The Fund recognized a financial liability when the obligation under the liability is discharged, cancelled or expired.